dhonaobina/Project1_2022/README.md

 - To my workmates and bosses, for approving my annual leave when I have projects to finish.
 - To my current school (Learning People), my mentors, student advisers and career consultants.
 Shoutout to Scott Nnaghor for listening to my senseless questions and struggles.
 I cannot Thank you enough to the support.
 - Lastly, To my husband, always supports me and always by my side in my ups and downs.
 Encourages me to be a better person throughout my journey.
 - TO YOU who is reading and has visited my GitHub!
-Thank you for your time and don't forget to hit the "Star" Button and share the love to newbies like me :) If you're a newbie too let's connect.
-I want to have a developer friend.
+Thank you for your time and don't forget to hit the "Star" Button and share the love to newbies like me :) If you're a newbie too, let's connect.
+I want to have a developer friend :).